Child and Youth CareNEW

 Outstanding faculty make the difference

 - Faculty with a depth of knowledge in the field share their insights based on current evidence-based practices

 - Professors have worked extensively in individual, family and group counselling; family mediation; crisis intervention; inpatient mental health programs; behaviour therapy for children and youth; custody and access assessment; critical incident impact assessment; evidence-based interventions concerning sexually aggressive behaviour; restorative practices; and alternative education programs

-- Learn from teachers’ personal experiences working in mental health and educational settings; correctional and residential treatment facilities; the Children’s Aid Society; Hospital for Sick Children; Canadian Youth Foundation; and ongoing private practice
+- Learn from teachers’ personal experiences working in mental health and educational settings; correctional and residential treatment facilities; the Children’s Aid Society; Hospital for Sick Children, international experiences; and ongoing private practice

 - Highly qualified faculty have experience providing clinical supervision for front-line Child and Youth Counsellors.
 They possess industry certifications including Therapeutic Crisis Intervention Instructor; Trauma and Loss School Specialist; Restorative Practices Trainer; True Colours and Personality Dimensions; and Applied Suicide Intervention Skills Training